Sharawy2000/Python-Image-Compression-using-SOM-Neural-network/README.md

     pip install -r requirements.txt
     ```

-## Usage

-To compress an image using the SOM neural network, run the following command:

 ## 📄 Description

 This project implements an image compression algorithm using a Self-Organizing Map (SOM) neural network.
 The SOM algorithm helps in reducing the size of an image by clustering similar pixels together, which is particularly useful for image storage and transmission.